-Healthcare added 81 basis points in absolute returns and outperformed by 98 basis points as our holdings gained 3% versus a decline of 1.8% for the index.
-All of the outperformance came from the medical device sub-industry as it contributed 112 basis points in relative outperformance.
-Among the med device holdings that performed well, two were focused on ophthalmology and another on diabetes.
-But the key performer in the quarter was an innovative company servicing the organ transplant market.
+Healthcare added 91 basis points in absolute returns and outperformed by 124 basis points as our holdings gained 5.7% versus a decline of 3.5% for the index.
+The medical device sub-industry contributed 106 basis points in relative outperformance.
+One key performer in the quarter was an innovative company servicing the organ transplant market.
 This holding gained 103% as it reported another large quarterly earnings surprise.
-Its revenues grew 133% year-over-year, and which was well above expectations, and it generated substantial operating leverage that produced earnings per share of 35 cents vs the consensus estimate of two cents.
+Its revenues grew 133% year-over-year, which was well above expectations, and it generated substantial operating leverage that produced earnings per share of 35 cents vs the consensus estimate of two cents.
 It also raised its forward guidance significantly.

-Biotech took a break from its outperformance over the prior two quarters as the group was down very modestly (3% vs a decline of 2% for the index) and it detracted 19 basis points.
-We finished the quarter essentially inline, with a 12.9% weighting vs 13% for the index.
-Our absolute weighting did not change during the quarter.
+Biotech took a break from its outperformance over the prior two quarters as the group was down very modestly (1.3% vs a decline of 1.2% for the index) and it detracted 1 basis point.
+We finished the quarter with a 10.1% weighting vs 11.9% for the index, versus 9.7% to start the quarter.
 Within biotech we remain encouraged fundamentally as we believe our holdings have very promising and innovative clinical stage therapies demonstrating superior efficacy and safety in important disease indications, such as obesity, epilepsy, endocrinology, diabetes, neurology, autoimmune diseases, vaccines, and oncology.
 We anticipate promising results from upcoming clinical trials.

 Most of our healthcare exposure continues to be in medical devices and biotech on a sub-industry basis.
-Our healthcare sector weighting increased 120 basis points during the quarter but our relative underweight expanded by the end of the quarter as the index increased its sector weight from 21.3% to 25.1% with the annual Russell rebalance occurring at the end of the quarter.
+Our healthcare sector weighting increased 225 basis points during the quarter but our relative underweight expanded by the end of the quarter as the index increased its sector weight from 20% to 21.9% with the annual Russell rebalance occurring at the end of the quarter.